Discretion pays for Vietnam casino raking in wealthy Chinese

-DANANG, Vietnam (Reuters) - A small beachfront Vietnamese casino is giving Macau’s VIP gambling scene a run for its money, drawing in more wealthy Chinese through its columned facade than many Southeast Asian rivals with the allure of sun, sand and discretion.
+DANANG, Vietnam, Dec 7 (Reuters) - A small beachfront Vietnamese casino is giving Macau’s VIP gambling scene a run for its money, drawing in more wealthy Chinese through its columned facade than many Southeast Asian rivals with the allure of sun, sand and discretion.

 Few outside Danang have heard of the Crown International Games Club, a privately owned casino located along this rapidly developing city’s main resort strip and which over the past year has emerged as the most exciting place for wealthy Chinese to drop bets worth at least HK$1 million ($129,030).